-- Women have to touch the units to use them.
+1. Women have to touch the units to use them.

 [On topic: Tenants Are Aware of Your Building’s Hygiene]

+SaniPod eliminates that risk by lifting the liner to the top of the unit, which also lets users avoid visual exposure to waste.
 When facilities staff service the dispensers, they tear away the full liner from a continuous roll and dispose of it.
 Then they simply pull down the new bag and tie a knot.

 [Related: Bathroom Hand Sanitizer Promotes Cleanliness]

-As a solution, the MaskIT unit dispenses two different sizes of pouches—one for tampons, one for pads—that allow women to cover their hands when removing their menstrual care product, then invert the pouch to cover the product, seal it and toss it into the metal receptacle.
+The MaskIT unit dispenses two different sizes of pouches—one for tampons, one for pads—that allow women to cover their hands when removing their menstrual care product, then invert the pouch to cover the product, seal it and toss it into the metal receptacle.

 “Because of the glove-like protection, we’re able to reduce potential blood-borne pathogen exposure risk at all touchpoints in the restrooms,” Ramsey says.
 “Blood is sealed and contained before going into the receptacle.
 That keeps receptacles clean.”

-MaskIT dispensers come with easy-to-understand instructions on how to use and seal the pouches.
+The dispensers come with easy-to-understand instructions on how to use and seal the pouches.
 The goal is to promote healthy practices in the restroom while discouraging flushing of menstrual products.

 “It’s a proactive way for facilities to protect the health of everyone using their restroom and their facilities staff,” Ramsey says.
 “The bonus is reduction in toilet paper usage and plumbing issues.”